kirandas-dev/ImageClassification-Object-Detection/README.md

 ## Overview

-This repository contains the report and supplementary materials for Assignment 2 by Kiran Shanker Das (Student ID: 24580348).
-The assignment focuses on experimental settings and results for image classification and object detection tasks using deep learning techniques.
+The project focuses on experimental settings and results for image classification and object detection tasks using deep learning techniques.

 ## Contents